Great Books

 Anthony Robbins

-Tont Robbins did much to popularise the personal development movement.
-A big guy with big goals he had a helicopter and a castle.
+Tony Robbins did much to popularise the personal development movement.
+A big guy with big goals, he had a helicopter and a castle.
 His seminars were the stuff of legend and often over ran into the small hours of the morning.
 Exciting & inspirational, this is where I did my first fire walk.
 His books and audio/visual programmes have sold by the million.
 Probably his best known work is “Awaken The Giant Within”.
 A real classic that still stands the test of time

 Dr Steven Covey

 Covey’s “7 Habits of Highly Effective People” is a technical manual for excellence.
 I found it a hard read but worth persevering with.
-I also watched the good doctor deliver a program at Wembly arena in the 1990s; his voice is very soothing and is great if your struggle with insomnia!
+I also watched the good doctor deliver a program at Wembly arena in the 1990s; his voice is very soothing and is great if you struggle with insomnia!

 Dan Kennedy